operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 ## Overview

-By using operators, it’s possible not only to provide all expected resources but also to manage them dynamically, programmatically, and at execution time.
-To illustrate this idea, imagine if someone accidentally changed a configuration or removed a resource by mistake; in this case, the operator could fix it without any human intervention.

 We will create a sample project to let you know how it works and this sample will:

-- Create a memcached Deployment if it doesn't exist
+- Create a Memcached Deployment if it doesn't exist
 - Ensure that the Deployment size is the same as specified by the Memcached CR spec
 - Update the Memcached CR status using the status writer with the names of the memcached pods